-Division mission statement edited in December 2019 by Alicia Smith-Tran, Texas Christian University, Sport, Leisure, and the Body Division Chair, 2019-2021.
+The division mission statement was reviewed in December 2020 by Alicia Smith-Tran, Texas Christian University, Sport, Leisure, and the Body Division Chair, 2019-2021, no changes were made.
+The division mission statement was last edited in December 2019 by Alicia Smith-Tran, Texas Christian University, Sport, Leisure, and the Body Division Chair, 2019-2021.

 Coakley, J.J (2008).
 Sports in Society: Issues and Controversies, 10th edition.
 McGraw- Hill. (excellent textbook for undergraduate courses, excellent introductory text for those new to the field of sports and society, invaluable resource for statistics, citations and trends for those in the field).